-(1) Except as provided in this footnote, the amounts reported represent the aggregate grant date fair value of stock and option awards computed in accordance with FASB ASC Topic 718 disregarding any estimates of forfeitures.
-The assumptions used to calculate the value of stock and option awards are described in Note 2 to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2017.
-The amount reported in the Stock Awards column for Mr. Mendels represents the incremental fair value attributable to the acceleration of 25% of outstanding restricted stock unit awards held by Mr. Mendels and \$58,964 of the amount reported in the Option Awards column for Mr. Mendels represents the incremental fair value attributable to the acceleration of 25% of outstanding options held by Mr. Mendels and the extension of the post-termination exercise period for all exercisable options held by Mr. Mendels from 90 days to 180 days following termination.
+(1) Except as provided below, the amounts reported represent the aggregate grant date fair value of stock and option awards computed in accordance with FASB ASC Topic 718 disregarding any estimates of forfeitures.
+The values reported for the performance-based restricted stock units and performance-based stock option awarded in 2018 represent the grant date fair values of such awards assuming the probable outcome of the performance conditions.
+We determined that as of the date of the grant it was not probable, as defined under applicable accounting guidance, that the applicable performance conditions would be achieved and, accordingly, the grant date fair value of such awards is \$0.
+The value of the performance-based restricted stock unit awards assuming the maximum achievement of the performance conditions is \$5,328,000 for Mr. Ray, \$568,200 for Mr. Noreck and \$809,600 for Mr. Plotkin.
+The value of the performance-based option award granted to Mr. Feinberg in 2018 assuming the maximum achievement of the performance condition, is \$340,050.
+The assumptions used to calculate the value of stock and option awards are described in Note 2 to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2018.
+The amount reported in the Stock Awards column for Mr. Feinberg represents the incremental fair value attributable to the 100% acceleration of outstanding restricted stock unit awards held by Mr. Feinberg and the amount reported in the Option Awards column for Mr. Feinberg represents the incremental fair value attributable to the acceleration of 25% of outstanding options held by Mr. Feinberg.